 Q: Does Bradshaw House – The Next Step Inc accept clients who have detoxed from any sort of alcohol or drug?

-A: Clients must have at least 2 weeks detoxification from alcohol and/or drugs.
+A: Clients must have at least 5 days detoxification from alcohol and/or drugs of choice.
 Many clients now attend drug and alcohol rehabs with duel addictions ie a drug and alcohol.
 Our recovery programs are relevant to alcohol, illicit drugs, prescription medication.
 These substances include a range of substances such as cannabis, amphetamines, heroin, cocaine, ecstasy, ice, benzodiazepines.
 Please note methadone maintenance is not available at Bradshaw House – The Next Step Inc.